Snaacky/thewiki/docs/tutorials/mpv.md

 Scalers only work when the resolution of your video does not match your display.
 They do not activate if the content resolution already matches your display resolution.

 +++ High-End PCs
-If you use high-end hardware, we suggest using one of these:
+If you use high-end hardware, we recommend using the following shaders:

 - [nnedi3-nns128-win8x4.hook](https://github.com/bjin/mpv-prescalers/blob/master/compute/nnedi3-nns128-win8x4.hook) for lower quality sources.
 - [ArtCNN_C4F32.glsl](https://github.com/Artoriuz/ArtCNN/blob/main/ArtCNN_C4F32.glsl) for higher quality sources.